Headshot

 Sandra González-Bailón, Ph.D.

-• Professor of Sociology (Secondary Appointment)
+• Carolyn Marvin Professor of Communication and Sociology (Secondary Appointment)

 • Director, Center for Information Networks and Democracy